https://www.humantruth.info/netherlands.html

 Health:

 The Netherlands does relatively well in encouraging good health, compared to many other countries.
-The Netherlands comes in the best 20 for its adolescent birth rate35 and in its food aid and health contributions and WHO compliance36.
-It does better than average in its average life expectancy13 and in its fertility rate16.
-The Netherlands doesn't do so well in other areas.
-The Netherlands does worse than average in its suicide rate37 (still good for Europe), its immunizations take-up38, its alcohol consumption rate39 (still good for Europe) and in its smoking rate40 (still low for Europe).
-The prevalence of overweight adults has increased by 14% during the last 40 years.
+The Netherlands comes in the best 20 in its adolescent birth rate35 and in its food aid and health contributions and WHO compliance36.
+It does better than average when it comes to its average life expectancy13 and in its fertility rate16.
+But, things still need to improve in The Netherlands.
+The Netherlands does worse than average in terms of its suicide rate37 (still good for Europe), the prevalence of overweight adults38 (still low for Europe), its immunizations take-up39, its alcohol consumption rate40 (still low for Europe) and in its smoking rate41 (still low for Europe).
+The number of overweight adults has increased by 14% between 1976 and 2016.
 Life expectancy in the Netherlands improved by +5yrs in the 30 years from 1990, less than the global average of +7.9yrs.
 The Netherlands's peak fertility rate was 3.22 in 1961.Life Expectancy Higher is better13 | ||

 ---|---|---|